va3c/viewer/va3c-viewer-html5/readme.md

 	* 83 Stemkoski HTML code example files
 	* 420+ FGx Aircraft JSON files
 	* 170 Jaanga AlgeSurf PE Jurgen Meier Equation in Three.js HTML files
+	* Files from 3D Warehouse, Clara.io, NASA files, _Programming 3D Applications_ in the pipeline
-* Libraries presented via online access to user files in their original GitHub home gh-pages folders
+* Libraries presented to you via online access to user files in their original GitHub home gh-pages folders
 	* No need to download/upload.
 	* No need to send your data to closed source walled-garden
 	* Process could be replicated on private CORS-compliant servers